yue/wey/README.md

 I have met some quirks when using Slack APIs, any help would be appreciated.

-* Slack API sometimes does not return `unread_count` or `latest` for channels, so unread state in Wey is not reliable.
 * To mark a channel as read we need to send last read timestamp, but it is really to determine which timestamp to send.
 Marking certain bot messages as read would make Slack server think the channel is unread.